fbpx

 As a result, the bottom of the sauna cabin wasn’t level, making it more difficult to hang and adjust the glass door.
 Fortunately, we were able to fix that problem after the fact by using a couple of shims that we wedged between the slab and the feet.

-Once the structure was set up, I powered up the tablet and registered the sauna using the Sunlighten app and the serial number that was printed on a tag attached to one of the panels.
+Once the structure was set up, I powered up the Android tablet and registered the sauna using the Sunlighten app and the serial number that was printed on a tag attached to one of the panels.

 Maintenance